How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 Key Takeaways

-- DAL's money comes overwhelmingly from its core airline operations
+- DAL's money comes overwhelmingly from airline operations (ticket sales, loyalty, cargo)

-- High gross and net margins illustrate the power of DAL's scale and operational efficiency
+- High gross and net margins illustrate the power of DAL’s scale and operational discipline

-- Heavy investment in customer experience and digital initiatives, balanced by efficiency in operating costs
+- Heavy investment in customer experience and digital, balanced by efficiency in operating costs

-- Ongoing growth is driven by premium travel demand, international expansion, and cost management
+- Ongoing growth is driven by premium cabin demand, loyalty programs, and international expansion

 Explore More Investment Opportunities